openpracticelibrary/openpracticelibrary/content/practice/affinity-mapping.md

 ---
 ## What is it?

-Affinity Mapping is a practice used to organize ideas or qualitative data.
+Affinity Mapping is a practice used to organize ideas or insights.
 It allows large numbers of ideas  stemming from brainstorming to be sorted into groups, based on their natural relationships, for review and analysis.
-It is also frequently used in contextual inquiry as a way to organize notes and insights from field interviews.
+It is also frequently used in contextual inquiry as a way to organize notes and insights from field interviews for synthesis and analysis.
 Additionally, it can be used for organizing freeform comments, such as open-ended survey responses, support call logs, or other qualitative data.

 Here's a quick intro video:\